AdamHardieAC/cherry-picking/notes.md

 - cherry-pick

-Cherry-picking is a powerful feature of git, however it's important to understand when it's useful and possible alternatives.
+Cherry-picking is a powerful feature of git, however it's important to understand when it's useful and possible alternatives (rebase and merge).
 A few scenarios in which a cherry-pick is appropriate are:

-- Pulling a commit or sequence of commits from a stale feature branch to an active one.
+Pulling a commit or sequence of commits from a stale feature branch to an active one.
+- Single commit: `git cherry-pick <SHA-value>`
+- For the latest commit on a branch`git cherry-pick <branch-name>`
+- Sequence of commits: `git cherry-pick <SHA-from-commit>^..<SHA-to-commit>`

-- Bug hot fix which can be committed independently from the work on a feature branch.
+Bug hot fix which can be committed independently from the work on a feature branch.
+- Single commit: `git cherry-pick <SHA-value>`